voxsim/knowledge/computer-science/data-structures/linked-list.md

 Drawbacks:
 1) Random access is not allowed.
 We have to access elements sequentially starting from the first node.
 So we cannot do binary search with linked list
 2) Extra memory space for a pointer is required with each element of the list.

+## The "Runner" technique
+The "runner" (or second pointer) technique is used in many linked list problems.
+The runner technique means that you iterate through the linked list with two pointers simultaneously, with one ahead of the other.
+The "fast" node might be ahead by a fixed amount or it might be hopping multiple nodes for each node that the "slow" node iterates through.